thisisbalu/exception-decoded/_posts/aws/2025-06-30-aws-robomaker-throttlingexception.md

 ---
-title: "Understanding ThrottlingException in AWS RoboMaker Initialize the RoboMaker client
+title: "Understanding ThrottlingException in AWS RoboMaker" Initialize the RoboMaker client
 Method to create a robot application
 Call the method